jundalisay/spblist/content/en/material/principles/part-2/chapter-02b.md

 ### Physical Space and Metaphysical Space

-Superphysics divides reality into the Physical and Metaphysical Domains, as the Cartesian View.
+Superphysics divides reality into the Physical and Metaphysical Domains, as the Cartesian View or Cartesian Dualism.
 This is different from Physics which only allows the Physical Domain.

-Accordingly:
-- the space in the Physical Domain is called Physical Space.
+- The space in the Physical Domain is called Physical Space.

 This is detected by the physical eyes and touch.
-This is in the Middle and Lower Spatial Layer.
+This is in the Lower Spatial Layer, as *space-time*.

-- the space in the Metaphysical Domain is Metaphysical Space.
+- The space in the Metaphysical Domain is Metaphysical Space.

 This is detected by thought and intuition (a 6th sense feeling).
-This is in the Upper Spatial Layer.
+This is in the Middle Spatial Layer as the *aetherspace*.

-The division between physical and metaphysical space and time is therefore between the Upper and Middle Spatial Layer.
-We call this the **Spatial Internal Boundary** or SIB.
+The division between physical and metaphysical space (and time) is demarcated by the **Spatial Internal Boundary** or SIB.

 {{< img src="/graphics/physics/msq.jpg" alt="The 5 Layers" cap="The SIB is the green horizontal line" >}}